 3.3 CONSTRUCTION LAYOUT

-- A. Verification: Before proceeding to lay out the Work, verify layout information shown on Drawings, in relation to the property survey and existing benchmarks.
-If discrepancies are discovered, notify Engineer and Owner promptly. - B. Record Log: Maintain a log of layout control work.
-Record deviations from required lines and levels.
-Include beginning and ending dates and times of surveys, weather conditions, name and duty of each survey party member, and types of instruments and tapes used.
-Make the log available for reference by Engineer and Owner.
+A. Verification: Before proceeding to lay out the Work, verify layout information shown on Drawings, in relation to the property survey and existing benchmarks.
+If discrepancies are discovered, notify Engineer and Owner promptly.

 3.4 FIELD ENGINEERING